-On 18 September, Melbourne’s North Food Group (MNFG) and NORTH Link partnered with Procurement Australia and Victoria State Government to host a “reduce your energy cost – energy group buying forum”.
-Over 30 attendees, MNFG partners included, were informed on collaborative group purchasing methods that could reduce operational costs.
+On 18 September, MNFG and NORTH Link partnered with Procurement Australia and the Victorian Government to host the Reduce Your Energy Cost: Energy Group Buying Forum.
+Over 30 attendees, MNFG partners included, were informed about collaborative group purchasing methods that could reduce operational costs.

-The past decade has seen electricity prices increase by 80 to 90 per cent with spot prices doubling in the past two years.
-This has resulted in electricity costs being the third highest operational cost for many businesses.
-Gas spot prices have too followed trend, doubling in the past two years.
+The past decade has seen electricity prices increase by 80 to 90 per cent, with spot prices doubling in the past two years.
+This has caused electricity costs to become the third highest operational cost for many businesses.
+Gas spot prices have also followed trend, doubling in the past two years.

-According to a report prepared for Energy Consumers Australia 2017, on average, Australian small to medium enterprises’ (SME) using 40,000 kWh per year, saw an increase in their electricity bill of 16 per cent since April 2016.
-Meaning, annual electricity bills averaging $9,500 for Victorian SMEs.
+According to a report prepared for Energy Consumers Australia 2017, on average, Australian small to medium sized enterprises using 40,000 kWh per year faced an increase in their electricity bill of 16 per cent since April 2016.
+This resulted in annual electricity bills averaging $9500 for Victorian SMEs.

-This is why the recent World Economic Forum Global Risks 2018 report highlights energy costs as the leading concern for businesses in Australia within the next ten years.
+The recent World Economic Forum Global Risks 2018 report identified energy costs as the leading concern for businesses in Australia within the next 10 years.
 Australia was the only country in the report to rank energy prices accordingly.

-Neil Banerji from Procurement Australia (PA), and Carl Daley from Savvy Plus Consulting, spoke to attendees about the large potential cost benefits associated with group buying.
-As Victoria’s largest energy aggregator, PA connects business with sellers.
+Neil Banerji from Procurement Australia and Carl Daley from Savvy Plus Consulting spoke to attendees about the potentially large cost benefits associated with group buying.
+As Victoria’s largest energy aggregator, Procurement Australia connects businesses with sellers.

-Attendees were presented with two options businesses can utilise to aid their energy bill woes:
+Attendees were presented with two options to aid their energy bill woes:

-- Secondly, businesses can join what’s called progressive procurement.
-Meaning, rather than a fixed rate for a fixed term, business can join a community that buys energy ongoing and as market price fluctuates.
+- secondly, businesses can join what’s called progressive procurement; rather than a fixed rate for a fixed term, they can join a community that buys energy ongoing and as market price fluctuates.

-NORTH Link, MNFG and Procurement Australia are working together to develop a process whereby businesses can access these options.
+NORTH Link, MNFG and Procurement Australia are working together to develop a process where businesses can access these options.

-Peter Hansford and Andrew Rothberg from the Victorian Government, begun the forum by discussing key actions government are putting in place to reduce energy costs through sustainability.
-Exciting visions for green energy aims for energy production to be 25% renewable by 2020, increasing to 40% by 2025.
+Peter Hansford and Andrew Rothberg from the Victorian Government discussed key actions government is putting in place to reduce energy costs.
+Visions for green energy aim for energy production to reach 25 per cent renewable by 2020, increasing to 40 per cent by 2025.

-Ten steps were then laid out to give business guidance on what they can do to reduce energy costs.
-Step 3 gave insight into consistently reviewing your business energy consumption to find where energy can be saved.
-Step 7 highlighted use of an embedded network or microgrid that can be shared with neighbouring businesses.
+Ten steps were then laid out to give businesses guidance on what they can do to reduce energy costs.
+Step 3 explained the benefit of reviewing a business’s energy consumption to find where energy can be saved.
+Step 7 identified embedded networks or microgrids that can be shared with neighbouring businesses.

-For more information on how you can personally reduce your businesses energy costs, check out the vic gov website here.
+For more information on how to reduce business energy costs, visit the Victorian Government website.

-- Energy efficiency best practice guidelines helps guide business in understanding where their system is limited and how it can improve, and where new systems can be implemented.
+- Energy efficiency best practice guidelines help businesses understand where their system is limited and how it can improve.

-- Victorian Energy Upgrades provides business with access to discount energy-saving products and services.
+- Victorian Energy Upgrades provides businesses with access to discount energy-saving products and services.

 - Navigating a dynamic energy landscape is a briefing that delivers advice on how to access expert support and take control of energy consumption.

-“RMIT University is offering MNFG and NORTH Link partners the opportunity to engage their students free of charge.
-Students will undertake tasks such as energy audits and improving existing lighting systems,” he said.
+“RMIT University is offering MNFG and NORTH Link partners the opportunity to engage students free of charge.
+Students can undertake projects such as energy audits and improving existing lighting systems,” he added.